-12.2 Email Newsletters
+12.2 Email Newsletters and Bulletins

-The PacificSource Provider Bulletin is produced quarterly and mailed to all PacificSource in-network physicians and providers.
-The Provider Bulletin provides general information of interest to medical physicians and providers.
+The PacificSource Provider Newsletter is produced quarterly and mailed to all PacificSource in-network physicians and providers.
+The Provider Newsletter provides general information of interest to medical physicians and providers.
+PacificSource Provider Bulletin are emailed as needed reflecting policy changes, updates and relevant pertinate information for our provider partners.